mcStargazer/AI-ML-and-DS/README.md

 ### For More Background on the Below

 See my [LinkedIn Page](https://www.linkedin.com/in/matthew-collier-aa70167/).
-(If you just came from there, be wary of a potential infinite loop.
+(If you just came here from there, be wary of a potential infinite loop.
 Don't get caught!)

 ### Recent Courses